conveyal/scenario-editor/docs/edit-scenario/modifications.md

 This modification does not automatically increase frequency in response to the more efficient routes.
 However, it can be paired with an adjust frequency modification to model such a response.

-Sometimes you will want to adjust the speed on an entire route or just a :term:`segment` of one.
+Sometimes you will want to adjust the speed on an entire route or just a [segment](../glossary.md#segment) of one.
 For instance you might want to model the addition of bus lanes or an application of transit signal priority.
-This modification allows you to scale the speed of existing scheduled :term:`trips<trip>`, or segments of them, by a constant factor.
-It can be applied to whole routes (in which case more than one route may be selected) or to selected segments of a particular route or to just a subset of :term:`trip patterns<trip pattern>`.
+This modification allows you to scale the speed of existing scheduled [trips](../glossary.md#trip), or segments of them, by a constant factor.
+It can be applied to whole routes (in which case more than one route may be selected) or to selected segments of a particular route or to just a subset of [trip patterns](../glossary.md#trip-pattern).

-You will need to select a GTFS feed, routes and optionally :term:`trip patterns<trip pattern>` if only one route is selected.
+You will need to select a GTFS feed, routes and optionally trip patterns if only one route is selected.
 All trip patterns will be selected by default.
 Segments can be selected by clicking _Select_ from the toolbox shown in the figure below.
 This will allow you to begin drawing a polygon selection area on the map.
 Any segments within this area will be selected when the polygon is closed and selected segments will then render on the map in purple.

 <figure>
   <img src="../static/img/segment-selector.png"/>